Another Peace offering

 In Chapter 4, Brian Churchill, professional biologist, identifies the Peace Valley an “ecosystem junction” and a “biodiversity hotspot.”
 The uniquely benign microclimate brings species from several eco-regions together with species not found outside the Valley.
 Churchill quotes from Alexander Mackenzie’s 1793 journal: “[T]his country is so crowded with animals as to [look like] a stall yard.”
 Here, Churchill says, “Governments have forsaken their traditional monitoring [of this] island of nature in a sea of human disturbance.”

 Wendy Holm, in “The Rape of the Commons,” writes that “The rich alluvial soils of the Peace River Valley are part of our foodland commons.
 There to protect and enhance, not drown and destroy.”
 Loss of the commons has never been included in economic evaluations.
 It’s a so-called “externality.”
-Holm shows that 6,469 hectares will be submerged, and we will lose the capacity to feed at least a million people in perpetuity.
+Holm shows that 6,469 hectares will be submerged, and we will lose the capacity to feed at least a million people, per year, in perpetuity.

 Former N.D.P environment minister Joan Sawicki exposes “The Big Lie” in the twisted logic behind Hydro’s failure to include the miraculously benign microclimate in its analyses.
 The suppression of this information is a “fatal flaw” in Hydro’s plans.